Recently, I read a quote which made so much sense to me:

 We visited the married couple Nathalie and Jean François at the end of a dirt road high up in the mountains.
 Here we experienced cheese making in open copper vats, had lunch at a long table with a view of snow-capped Mont Blanc, while the cowbells tinkled softly in the distance.

-This experience, too, was so special that a separate blog post will follow.
-But here are a few pictures.
+This experience, too, was so special that I had to dedicate a separate blog post to it.
+I hope you will enjoy it.

 Top 1: Cow parade